-In July of 2018, owner and CEO Andrew Oakes and son Ethan boarded a plane to Campos Altos Brazil for an immersive, 7 day coffee farming excursion.
+In July of 2018, owner and CEO Andrew Oakes and his son Ethan boarded a plane to Campos Altos, Brazil, for an immersive, seven-day coffee farming excursion.
 This was their first origin trip together as a team.

 Location Is Everything

-The tour included a stay on the Fazenda Serrinha farm where countless coffee trees were visible from the living quarters.
-The neighboring farm, Fazenda Santa Luzia was where the majority of the coffee education took place.
+The tour included a stay on the Fazenda Serrinha farm, where countless coffee trees were visible from their living quarters.
+The neighboring farm, Fazenda Santa Luzia, was where the majority of the coffee education took place.
 Andy and Ethan witnessed the coffee production at various stages, and sampled completed products that were roasted in-house as part of an elaborate and educational cupping experience.

 A Learning Experience

 José Maria’s focus on quality and traceability ultimately led him to encourage buyers like Fresh Roasted Coffee to visit the farm to learn about all Brazilian coffee had to offer.
-With his own dry mill in house (constructed in 2014) Maria cut his ties with external facilities and was able to process the coffees right off of the land.
-This helped to add jobs and truly make the farms at Campos Altos a true stand out.
-Andy and Ethan were able to see first hand how the coffees were grown, processed and sold without any supply chain intermediaries.
-The dedication to organized and thoughtful growing, processing and selling has created coffees which consistently score over 90 points and above.
+With his own in-house dry mill (constructed in 2014), Maria cut his ties with external facilities and was able to process the coffees right from the land.
+This helped to add jobs and truly make the farms at Campos Altos stand out.
+Andy and Ethan were able to see firsthand how the coffees were grown, processed, and sold without any supply chain intermediaries.
+The dedication to organized and thoughtful growing, processing, and selling has created coffees that consistently score at 90 points and above.

-José also assumed all of the risk by handling all of the import and export responsibility, something truly uncommon for many farmers in similar situations.
-Putting family and financial situations on the line, he was able to bring his amazing product to California gaining industry exposure in the US and beyond.
+José also assumed much the risk by handling all of the import and export responsibilities, something truly uncommon for many farmers in similar situations.
+Putting family and financial situations on the line, he was able to bring his amazing product to California, gaining industry exposure in the US and beyond.
 US buyers were immediately impressed and Maria was able to share ideas and techniques with major players in the coffee world which he brought home to Brazil to implement at Campos Altos.

-After developing lasting relationships with US buyers and learning about new and improved techniques for washing, drying and processing, the original amazing coffees that were being produced in Brazil could be transformed into something new entirely.
-On this trip, Andy and Ethan were able to witness unique and original methods of honey processing, eco washing and controlled fermentation with the use of local tropical fruits.
+After developing lasting relationships with US buyers and learning about new and improved techniques for washing, drying, and processing, the original amazing coffees that were being produced in Brazil could be transformed into something new entirely.
+On this trip, Andy and Ethan were able to witness unique methods of honey processing, eco-washing, and controlled fermentation with the use of local tropical fruits.
 Due to the nature of the processing, no two batches are alike and the possibilities are endless when it comes to developing the flavor and profile of Brazilian coffee.
-We were thrilled to be able to bring back some of these amazing coffees, which will be available for a limited time starting this fall.
+We were thrilled to be able to bring back some of these amazing coffees, which are now available at freshroastedcoffee.com.

-To shop our newest addition to the Fresh Roasted Coffee Specialty Reserve line, click here.
+Shop our newest addition to the Fresh Roasted Coffee Specialty Reserve line.